 Four pillars of an e-learning app design

 But content isn’t just enough.
 Designing an appropriate learning flow is equally important.
-Have you ever wondered what makes an app truly ‘learning’?
+Have you ever wondered what makes an educational app truly ‘learning’ by design?
 Humans learn best when they are…

 - actively involved (‘minds-on’)